Art Speaks: and introduction to trauma and art therapy

 There can be something deeply reparative about being given permission NOT to have all the answers…

 This is particularly significant in trauma recovery, because trauma often fractures a person’s relationship with themselves.
 People can lose touch with their intuition, creativity, needs, desires, or sense of agency.
+There is a strong outward gaze - what do others think of me, how can I be more accepted so I don't get hurt, what do I need to do to make them like me?
 Healing therefore involves more than reducing symptoms.
 It requires reconnecting with parts of the self that may have been silenced in order to survive.
+Your real self.
+Real as the paper, the paint, the pen.
+Art supports this reconnection gently and safely.
+Not through pressure or performance, but through curiosity, experimentation, and expression.

 And sometimes that is where the most important conversations begin.